-The Bonds are issued pursuant to the constitution and general laws of the State of Texas, including particularly Article III, Section 52, Texas Constitution, Chapter 382, Local Government Code, as amended, an election held on May 4, 2019, and respective resolutions authorizing each series of Bonds to be adopted by the District's Board of Directors on September 14, 2023 (the "Resolutions").
-See "THE BONDS - Authority for Issuance."
+The Bonds are issued pursuant to the constitution and general laws of the State of Texas, including particularly Article III, Section 52 Texas Constitution, Chapter 382, Texas Local Government Code, as amended, an election held on November 6, 2007, and a resolution to be adopted by the District's Board of Directors on November 16, 2023 (the "Resolution").
+(See "THE BONDS - Authority for Issuance.")